 Vitamin A: Your growing baby needs vitamin A in order to develop their heart, lungs, kidneys, and other important organs

 Vitamin B6: While also helping reduce the risk of preeclampsia, this vitamin is essential for a developing nervous system.
+It can also help reduce nausea.

 Does the brand include the right amounts?